Rukwa Region: History

-The region's name comes from Lake Rukwa, The was established in 1975 by President Julius Nyerere by taking Mpanda District from the Tabora Region and the former unified Sumbawanga District from the Mbeya Region.
+The region's name comes from Lake Rukwa, it was established in 1975 by President Julius Nyerere by taking Mpanda District from the Tabora Region and the former unified Sumbawanga District from the Mbeya Region.
 Nkasi District was established in 1984.
 In 2012, the region was reorganized with the Mpanda District going to the new Katavi Region.

 Geography

 The Rukwa region has a total surface area of 27,765 km2, of which 6,605 km2 (23.79%) is made up of water bodies and 21,160 km2 (76.21%) is made up of land.

 Nkasi District, which makes up 47.27 percent of the region's total area, and Sumbawanga District, which makes up 36.74 percent, dominate the distribution of the region's area among the districts.
 The smallest district is Kalambo, which makes up only 15.99% of the region's total area.

 Three significant superficial geological deposits can be found in the Rukwa Region.
 In the high areas, these are the sandy soils, shallow, dispersed clayey lacustrines, and ferralitic soils.
 Western Tanzania is where the Rukwa Region is located.
 Malonje in the Ufipa plateau has the highest point in the area at 2,461 meters above sea level, and Lake Tanganyika has the lowest point at 773 meters above sea level.
-The Miombo Woodlands, which predominate in Sumbawanga and Nkasi and are home to commercially valuable trees like Mninga (Pterocarpus angolensis) and Mputu, make up the majority of the Rukwa Region's vegetation.
+The Miombo Woodlands, which predominate in Sumbawanga and Nkasi and are home to commercially valuable trees like Mninga (Pterocarpus angolensis) and Mputu, making up the majority of Rukwa Region's vegetation.

 Climate

 The region has a tropical climate, with average monthly highs of 27°C in October and December and lows of 13°C in some locations in June and July.
-We have had consistent, unimodal rainfall for many years; it falls from November through May and ranges from 800 to 1300 mm annually.
+Rukwa region has had consistent, unimodal rainfall for many years; falling from November through May, ranging from 800 to 1300 mm annually.
 Following the rainy season, the dry season lasts into October.